-But there’s always an alternative way around.
+But there’s always an alternative way around it.
 And DIY greenhouse installation is the best alternative route you can take.

 Why do you need a Greenhouse?